 We've popped some of the top deals which we've seen, below, where some also feature on our vacuum cleaner sales page.
-Whilst you're hear, you may as well also bookmark our Black Friday home deals for more incredible prices across other electrical and home products.
+Whilst you're hear, you may as well also bookmark our Black Friday page for more incredible prices across other electrical and home products.

 Who is Roomba?

 The brand behind Roomba is iRobot.
-Roomba is a fleet of eight Roomba robot vacuum cleaners which sits within the iRobot portfolio along side the Braava family of mopping robots.
+Roomba is a fleet of robot vacuum cleaners that sits within the iRobot portfolio alongside the Braava family of mopping robots.
 They've been providing a solution to the (often) dreaded task of vacuuming the home for 30 years and have sold more than 30 million robots worldwide to get the job done.